gnorambuena/OpenSeesM1/README.md

 ## Build Instructions for Apple M1 (aarch)

 This fork includes specific build instructions for the Apple M1 architecture.
-Please refer to the appropriate section in the build documentation:
+Please refer to the [README_m1.md](README_m1.md) file for detailed steps on building OpenSees and OpenSeesPy for Apple M1 (aarch) architecture.

 ## Modeling Questions